-- Attractive Locations.
-The 48 properties in our portfolio represent 1.6 million gross rentable square feet, are 100% occupied and are primarily located in or in close proximity to major MSAs and in markets in the United States with favorable economic and demographic conditions.
-As of December 31, 2020, a total of 77% of our portfolio's annualized base rent was derived from properties located in MSAs with populations greater than one million people. - Creditworthy Tenants.
-46% of our portfolio's annualized base rent as of December 31, 2020 was derived from tenants that have (or whose parent company has) an investment grade credit rating from a recognized credit rating agency.
-Our largest tenant, Wells Fargo N.A., has an 'A+' credit rating from S&P Global Ratings and contributed 15% of our portfolio's annualized base rent as of December 31, 2020. - Geographically Diversified.
-Our portfolio is spread across 34 markets in 18 states.
+• Attractive Locations.
+The 113 properties in our portfolio represent 3.3 million gross rentable square feet, are 100% occupied, and are primarily located in, or in close proximity to major MSAs and in markets in the United States with favorable economic and demographic conditions.
+As of December 31, 2021, a total of 63% of our portfolio's annualized base rent was derived from properties located in MSAs with populations greater than one million people.

+- Creditworthy Tenants.
+45% of our portfolio's annualized base rent as of December 31, 2021 was derived from tenants that have (or whose parent company has) an investment grade credit rating from a recognized credit rating agency.
+Our largest tenant, Wells Fargo, has an 'A+' credit rating from S&P Global Ratings or its equivalent from Moody's Investor Services, Fitch Ratings or the National Association of Insurance Commissioners and contributed 12% of our portfolio's total revenue as of December 31, 2021. - Geographic Diversity.
+Our portfolio is spread across 76 markets in 32 states.
 Our largest property, as measured by annualized base rent, is located in the Portland, Oregon MSA. - 100% Occupied with Primarily Long Duration Leases.
 Our portfolio is 100% leased and occupied.
-The leases in our portfolio have a weighted average remaining lease term of 8.4 years (weighted based on annualized base rent as of December 31, 2020), with no material leases expiring prior to January 31, 2024. - Contractual Rent Growth.
-As of December 31, 2020, 44% of the leases in our portfolio (based on annualized base rent as of December 31, 2020) provide for increases in contractual base rent during the lease term.
+The leases in our portfolio have a weighted average remaining lease term of 7.9 years (weighted based on annualized base rent as of December 31, 2021). - Contractual Rent Growth.
+As of December 31, 2021, 45% of the leases in our portfolio (based on annualized base rent as of December 31, 2021) provide for increases in contractual base rent during the lease term.